apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit News
 ----------------------
+##### December 11th, 2015: Apache Jackrabbit Oak 1.0.25 released
+Jackrabbit Oak 1.0.25 is a patch release that contains fixes and improvements over the previous 1.0.x release.
+See the [downloads](downloads.html#oak1.0) page for more details

 ##### December 7th, 2015: Apache Jackrabbit 2.11.3 released
 Jackrabbit 2.11.3 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the [downloads](downloads.html) page for more details.